 Why CVTs and Diesel engines don't mix

-Another reason why CVTs and Diesel engines don't mix is because the operating rev range of a diesel engine is much lower than that of a gasoline engine.
-This means that peak torque comes in much earlier compared to its gas powered counterparts.
+Another reason why CVTs and diesel engines don't mix is that the operating rev range of a diesel engine is much lower than that of a gasoline engine.
+This means that peak torque comes in much earlier compared to its gas-powered counterparts.
 This also means the risk of the belts spinning is much higher since peak torque comes in earlier.

-The recent exception to the rule
+The exceptions to the rule

 There are vehicles on sale on the international market today that come with a diesel engine and a CVT pairing.
 While the combination of the two does work, it is important to note that the power output especially in the torque area is lower than what you would find in the bigger SUVs and pickup trucks available today.
 Examples of these vehicles would be the Subaru Forester diesel that has since been phased out in favor of a gasoline engine and the Honda Amaze which is sold in India.
 While there are still other examples out there these still adhere to the limits in the design of a CVT.

 As technology continues to evolve, we might soon see a turbo-diesel-powered vehicle that comes with a CVT.
 However, it may take some time as the longevity and reliability of the pairing will still need to be tried and tested.